Healsens

 Metabolic Syndrome

-Various studies have shown that both cortisol and DHEAS are related to metabolic syndrome12, and type 2 diabetes13.
+Various studies have shown that both cortisol and DHEAS are related to metabolic syndrome10, and type 2 diabetes11.
 While high cortisol concentrations are associated with an increased risk of metabolic syndrome, high DHEA-S levels appear to be protective.
 By far, the strongest associations were observed for the cortisol / DHEA-S ratio.
 According to observations, the higher the coefficient, the greater the risk of metabolic syndrome.
-This ratio is also strongly associated with four of the five components of metabolic syndrome.
+“Researchers are studying how stress hormones relate to metabolic wellness; keep focus on balanced lifestyle habits.”

 Alzheimer’s Disease

-The cortisol / DHEA-S ratio may also be crucial in Alzheimer’s disease.
-For example, some studies have found a link between the cortisol / DHEA-C ratio and a decrease in hippocampal volume14.
+Scientists are investigating whether stress hormones play a role in brain health; findings are still emerging.
+For example, some studies have found a link between the cortisol / DHEA-C ratio and a decrease in hippocampal volume12.
 It is worth saying that a decrease in the volume of the hippocampus is one of the early diagnostic signs of Alzheimer’s disease.

-This finding has been confirmed by other studies, observing the relationship between cortisol / DHEA-S and hippocampal atrophy (HA)1516.
-For example, such a direct relationship was observed in patients with Cushing’s syndrome17.
+This finding has been confirmed by other studies, observing the relationship between cortisol / DHEA-S and hippocampal atrophy (HA)1314.
+For example, such a direct relationship was observed in patients with Cushing’s syndrome15.
 Moreover, HC volume partially recovered following treatment-induced cortisol decrease.
-However, not all studies support this association within normal cortisol levels in healthy people18.
+However, not all studies support this association within normal cortisol levels in healthy people16.

 To sum up, the ratio of cortisol / DHEA sulfate can reflect: